-- On March 15, 2018, the purchase and sale of shares between Brookfield Asset Management (BAM) and China Southern Power Grid International (CSGI) took place, therefore, CSGI became shareholder of the 27.7% that BAM indirectly owned in Transelec SA.
-The other 3 indirect shareholders remain unchanged (Canada Pension Plan (CPP), British Columbia Investment Management Corporation (bcIMC) and Public Sector Pension Investment (PSP)). - On April 27, 2018, the Ordinary Shareholders Meeting was held, it was approved, among other things: - Approve the Financial Statements - o Approve Deloitte as the External Auditors for 2018 exercise. - During the first quarter of 2018, international risk rating agencies, Moody's and Fitch Ratings, affirmed Transelec's ratings in Baa1 and BBB.
+- On March 15, 2018, the purchase and sale of shares between Brookfield Asset Management (BAM) and China Southern Power Grid International (CSGI) took place, therefore, CSGI became shareholder of the 27.8% that BAM indirectly owned in Transelec SA.
+The other 3 indirect shareholders remain unchanged (Canada Pension Plan (CPP), British Columbia Investment Management Corporation (bcIMC) and Public Sector Pension Investment (PSP)). - On April 27, 2018, the Ordinary Shareholders Meeting was held, it was approved, among others: - Approve the Financial Statements - Approve Deloitte as the External Auditors for 2018 exercise. - During 2018, international risk rating agencies, Moody's, Fitch Ratings and Standard & Poors affirmed Transelec's ratings in Baa1, BBB and BBB.
 The same was done by the local risk rating agencies Humphreys and Fitch Ratings, maintaining the classifications in AA-.
-Additionally, Humphreys changed the Transelec outlook from Stable to Positive (the other two local agencies kept it Stable). - The Board of Directors of Transelec SA, in a meeting held on March 21, 2018, agreed to propose to the Ordinary Shareholders' Meeting (to be held on April 27) the distribution of a definitive dividend corresponding to fiscal year 2017, for a total amount of MCh\$8,712, to be paid under the conditions and terms agreed upon. - During 2018, Transelec have distributed the following amounts to the shareholders: - MCh\$18,712 as the definitive dividend of 2017 exercise, distributed on May 23, 2018. - o MCh\$19,404 as the first provisory dividend of 2018, distributed on June 19, 2018.
+Additionally, Humphreys changed the Transelec outlook from Stable to Positive (the other two local agencies kept it Stable). - On August 3rd, 2018, Transelec paid MCh\$20,000 for the Promissory Note held with Banco BCI at its maturity. - During 2018, Transelec have distributed the following amounts to the shareholders: - MCh\$18,712 as the definitive dividend of 2017 exercise, distributed on May 23rd, 2018. - ${\odot}$ MCh\$19,404 as the first provisory dividend of 2018, distributed on June 19th, 2018. - MCh\$20,483 as the second provisory dividend of 2018, distributed on September 25th, 2018.